-Time: 3 Hours Max.
-Marks: 75

-A: (Answer all the questions.
-Each question carries 1 mark.)

-1. signal information encoded as a set of discrete Value

-2. A computer network is the infrastructure that allows two or more computers to communicate with

-• each other is called

-3. number of modes of CCS

-4. Who created PSTN which is largely governed by technical standards?

-5. Simple hexagon is used to represent a

-6. Expand POTS?

-7. between a SMS

-0 node in the network and a mobile station?

-8. year GSM was found
+- 1. signal information encoded as a set of discrete Value - 2.
+A computer network is the infrastructure that allows two or more computers to communicate with each other is called - 3. number of modes of CCS - 4.
+Who created PSTN which is largely governed by technical standards? - 5.
+Simple hexagon is used to represent a - 6.
+Expand POTS? - 7.
+Which part is responsible for relaying, storing and forwarding a short message between a SMS node in the network and a mobile station? - 8. year GSM was found

-Expand ISP
+9. Expand ISP

-is the part of telecommunication System B: (Answer any 8 of the following questions.
+10. is the part of telecommunication System

+PART B: (Answer any 8 of the following questions.
 Each question carries 2 marks.)

-.
-What is Nyquist?
+- 11. What is Nyquist?

-.
-What is Analog Signal?
+- 12. What is Analog Signal?

-.
-What is Digital Signal?
+- 13. What is Digital Signal?

-.
-What is Ultra High Frequency?
+- 14. What is Ultra High Frequency?

-.
-Describe SIM Application Toolkit
+- 15. Describe SIM Application Toolkit

-Explain CPU?
+- 16. Explain CPU?

-.
-What is the need of RF system?
+- 17. What is the need of RF system?

-.
-Describe Radio Frequency
+- 18. Describe Radio Frequency

-.
-What is Middleware?
+- 19. What is Middleware?

-.
-What is SDK?
+- 20. What is SDK?

-C: (Answer any 5 of the following questions.
+PART C: (Answer any 5 of the following questions.
 Each question carries 5 marks.)

-Explain different types of memory
+- 21. Explain different types of memory

-Describe Telephone Network Hierarchy
+- 22. Describe Telephone Network Hierarchy

-Explain Analog & Digital Communications
+- 23. Explain Analog & Digital Communications

-Describe Public Switched Telephone Network
+- 24. Describe Public Switched Telephone Network

-Explain different Access Channels
+- 25. Explain different Access Channels

-26. Describe Power reduction techniques
+- 26. Describe Power reduction techniques

-Explain Function of the RF Subsystems
+- 27. Explain Function of the RF Subsystems

-D: (Answer any 2 of the following questions.
+PART D: (Answer any 2 of the following questions.
 Each question carries 12 marks.)

-Describe Layers of OSI Model
+- 28. Describe Layers of OSI Model

-Explain SMS Network Architecture
+- 29. Explain SMS Network Architecture

-30. Explain All Generations of Mobile Networks
+- 30. Explain All Generations of Mobile Networks

-31. Explain Handset Architecture
+- 31. Explain Handset Architecture